The GED® Science Test takes 90 minutes and includes some 34 to 40 questions in three main categories. These most important categories are

 - Physical Science, 40 percent

 You are required to answer around 22 to 26 questions correctly.

-You best start learning the lessons from the chapters “Life Science” and “Physical Science” because 80% of all questions on the GED Science test is related to these topics.
+The best way to start is learning the lessons in the categories “Life Science” and “Physical Science” first because around 80 percent of all the questions in the Science Test of the GED exam are related to these subject fields.

-85 to 90 percent of science questions can be answered using only the information and data that are provided in the passages and charts and graphs that appear on the science test.
+Some 85 to 90 percent of all GED science questions may be answered correctly if you use only the data and information provided in the related passages and graphs and charts that will appear on the GED science test.

-Only 10 or 15 percent of the questions use what we call outside information.
+Just 10 to 15 percent of the GED Science questions use (as we call it) outside information.